odoo/documentation/timesheets/overview/get_started.rst

 | Under :menuselection:`Timesheets --> Configuration --> Settings`, choose the unit of measure to
   register your timesheet.
 This provides tools and widgets to help you encoding.
-| *Minimal duration* is the minimum time at which a task is recorded.
+| *Minimal duration* is the minimum time at which a task is recorded, when using the timer.
-| *Rounding up* allows you to time up or down to the nearest minutes or hours.
-For example: if the
+| *Rounding up* times up or down to the nearest minutes or hours, when using the timer.
-  interval is set to 30min, a 14min entry will show up in reports as 0min, and a 29min entry as 30min.
+   For example: if the interval is set to 30min, a 14min entry shows up in reports as 0min, and a 29min entry as 30min.

 .. image:: media/get1.png
    :align: center